 You need to fight inflation with your Investing!
 You will need to invest your earned money.
 Not only will this negate the results of inflation.
 But this will also make your money work for you.
 If you invest your money in broad market index funds, you can expect between 5% and 8% returns on average every year.
 This will mean that your net worth will itself generate more money!
 Your money will work for you instead of you working for money!

 Investing is probably the most complicated weapon to master.
-But is incredibly powerful.
-However, if you keep to the basics and invest in broad stock market indexes through ETF, it can be mastered by anyone.
+But it is incredibly powerful.
+However, if you keep to the basics and invest in broad stock market indexes through ETF, it can be learned by anyone.
 The simplest way to invest is to use a three-fund portfolio.
-Stay clear of actively managed investments, their fees will eat through your returns.
-By keeping investing simple, you will reap the returns of the entire stock market and minimize your fees!
+Stay clear of actively managed investments.
+Their fees will eat through your returns.
+By keeping investing simple, you will reap the profits of the entire stock market and minimize your fees!

 4. Passive Income

 Your Financial Number is based on your yearly expenses.
 But, what if you could get some income in retirement.
 And what if this income did not require you to do anything?
-This is called passive income and it is a very powerful weapon to reach Financial Independence faster.
+This is called passive income, and it is a mighty weapon to reach Financial Independence faster.